European Companies selling Chemical Products in Canada

 Can I use my European SDS and Label in Canada?
 To answer this simply: No.

 There is some confusion regarding the use of European labels and their associated SDSs within Canada for workplaces.
-GHS may stand for Globally Harmonized System but unfortunately this is a misnomer.
+GHS may stand for Globally Harmonized System but unfortunately, this is a misnomer.
 Any product imported and sold into a Canadian workplace must have SDSs and labels in compliance with Version 5 statements of the GHS Regulations.
 The format must meet Schedule 1 of the Hazardous Products Regulations (SOR 2015-17).
 If applicable, the SDS must also include information about additional classifications Canada adopted such as PNOCS, HHNOCS, combustible dusts, simple asphyxiants and pyrophoric gases.
 The requirement for a Canadian supplier address is also required on the SDS.

 Are your ingredients considered Trade Secrets?

-If a supplier/manufacturer wishes to withhold the chemical identity, CAS number, weight and/or percentage of any hazardous ingredients on the SDS as Confidential Business Information (CBI), a HMIRA Claim For Exemption Registration must be filed and approved by Health Canada.
+If a supplier/manufacturer wishes to withhold the chemical identity, CAS number, weight and/or percentage of any hazardous ingredients on the SDS as Confidential Business Information (CBI), an HMIRA Claim For Exemption Registration must be filed and approved by Health Canada.
 So although you may have a trade secret within the European country you’ve been selling within, it cannot be used within Canada.

 So, you’ve discovered your SDSs or labels are not compliant, your chemical is not listed, or you want more information about Trade Secret Requirements in Canada.
 What now?